bensutherland/ms_oyster_popgen/README.md

 This produces a graph as well as some summary statistics.

 ### Remove problematic individuals
+Make directory to remove problematic or off-project samples.
+`mkdir 04-all_samples/removed_samples`

 This individual was found to have very low mapping relative to read counts, so remove it:
 `mv 04-all_samples/PIP_631.* 04-all_samples/removed_samples/`